vocdoni/dvote-js/README.md

 ### Mocha

 When adding new test suites, don't forget to add a call to `addCompletionHooks()`.
 Otherwise, the NodeJS process will keep up indefinitely when testing.

 ### Simulating future timestamps

-If you need a transaction to happen in a future timestamp, use `test/testing-eth-utils > increaseTimestamp()` instead of forcing your code to wait.
+If you need a transaction to happen in a future timestamp, use `test/testing-eth-utils > incrementTimestamp()` instead of forcing your code to wait.

 Be aware that from this point, if you use `Date.now()` on the Javascript side, values will not match the timestamp of the blockchain.
 So make sure to call `getBlockNumber()` and `getBlock(<num>) > timestamp`.